vcsjones/vcsjones.dev/_posts/2017-02-17-the-pains-of-deploying-https-certificates.md

 While Let's Encrypt is lauded for being free, the most impressive aspect of it is that it can be - and is easy - to fully automate.
-Let's Encrypt makes CertBot, a peice of software you install on your server that sets up HTTPS for various web servers, and handles renewals, domain validation, etc. Since this is fully automated, the validity period of a certificate is inconsequential - the certificate could be valid for a single day as long as it keeps getting renewed
+Let's Encrypt makes CertBot, a piece of software you install on your server that sets up HTTPS for various web servers, and handles renewals, domain validation, etc. Since this is fully automated, the validity period of a certificate is inconsequential - the certificate could be valid for a single day as long as it keeps getting renewed